 Summary

 Powerball drawings are held at 10:59 p.m.
 ET on Monday, Wednesday, and Saturday, but ticket sales close before the drawing.
-There is no single national cutoff time: deadlines vary by selling jurisdiction and sometimes by retailer, app, or online provider.
-If you are close to draw time, verify the cutoff locally and check the draw date on your ticket or order confirmation before assuming it counts for tonight.
+The Powerball purchase deadline is set by the selling jurisdiction, not by one national rule.
+Retailers, official apps, and online providers may stop accepting orders earlier, so check the draw date on the ticket or confirmation before assuming it counts for tonight.

 Powerball drawings are held at 10:59 p.m.
 Eastern Time on Monday, Wednesday, and Saturday, but that is not the same as the buying deadline.
 Ticket sales close before the drawing, and there is no single national cutoff time.
 The deadline depends on the selling jurisdiction and, in some cases, whether you buy at a retailer, through an official app, or through an eligible online lottery courier.